adaptlearning/adapt_authoring/README.md

 [NodeJS](http://nodejs.org/) and [NPM](https://www.npmjs.org/) are required.
 Installing Node.js will also install NPM.

-The NodeJS version should be at least 0.10.33.
-Earlier versions of NodeJS are less stable.
+IMPORTANT: The NodeJS version should be 0.10.33.
+Earlier versions of NodeJS are less stable and the code currently has issues with 0.12.x.

 You should use a NodeJS version manager.
 We recommend using [NVM](https://github.com/creationix/nvm) on non-Windows machines.
 On Windows, try [nodist](https://github.com/marcelklehr/nodist)